Prenatal memory: Exposure learning

 The final experimental technique used to investigate fetal learning and memory is exposure learning.
 This technique allows the experimenter a lot of control over the presentation of the stimulus and following testing.
 Exposure learning is the act of presenting the fetus with a stimulus, such as a television theme tune, repeatedly while in the womb and then testing recognition (learning) of that tune after birth.
 One experiment was conducted where fetuses were exposed to the television theme tune from the show "Neighbours" while in the womb.
 In the first condition of the experiment, newborns age 2–4 days who were exposed to the tune while in the womb were presented with the tune after birth.
 Upon hearing the tune, these newborns showed physiological changes, such as a decrease in heart rate.
 This observed change did not happen with unfamiliar tunes, or to newborns that were not exposed to the tune in the womb; so the tune had to be learned in the womb.
 Recognition of the tune was strong 2–4 days after birth, however, diminished after the age of 21 days without repeated exposure.

 A second exposure learning experiment, using the television theme tune, was conducted to determine when learning and memory could first take place in utero.
 It was determined that by 30–37 weeks of gestation, fetuses previously exposed to the theme tune were more active when presented with the tune than those who had no previous experience with the tune.
 This demonstrates that stimulus recognition begins no earlier than 30 weeks of gestation.

 Implications

 Overall, studies indicate that there is an ability for fetal learning and memory, and through classical conditioning, habituation and exposure learning that memory can be measured.
-It is important to note that certain periods in fetal development allow for different learning and memory abilities, which should be taken into consideration when determining if fetal memory exists.
+Certain periods in fetal development allow for different learning and memory abilities, which should be taken into consideration when determining if fetal memory exists.
 Auditory stimuli presented in the womb can be retained and recognized (learned) into the days following birth and that learning is specific to familiar auditory stimuli.
 Measuring learning and memory in the fetus has only been discussed in terms of healthy pregnancies; however, many factors such as disease affect these delicate processes.